Thewbi/ep4ce6/README.md

 An online calculator is here: TODO

+As soon as the first byte (byte 0) has been sent by the PHY, the PHY immediately signals the beginning of the next byte (see the yellow mark on channel 4 and 5. data[4] is 1 and data[5] is zero.
+This means the PHY collects the next 8 bits into a byte and the Link has to be ready to consume the byte in the future!

+After byte 1, the same yellow marker is sent again.

+When all three bytes have been consumed, DIR (channel 8) goes low and this tells the Link that there will be no more byte since the PHY has stopped consuming data from the USB D+ and D- lines since the packet transmission is over!

 ![DecodingReceivedBytes_2](res/DecodingReceivedBytes_2.png)

 The image above shows a second example which exactly follows the strategy from the